Our ministry with children is guided by the understanding that all children are a gift of God. We share in affirming that all children are:

 Sunday 9:30 -10:30 AM

 Godly Play is our Sunday School curriculum for children ages 3 through 5th grade.
-During the COVID-19 pandemic, we are posting tapes of the Godly Play stories each week on our Youtube page.
+During the COVID-19 pandemic, we have been posting tapes of the Godly Play stories each week on our Youtube page.
 When we come back together, the children will meet from 9:30 - 10:30 a.m. on Sunday mornings September - May in the Children's Assembly Room on the second floor.
 Godly Play is based on Biblical storytelling and allows children to enter into the story with wonder and awe, and to engage with the story through creative play.
 More information on the Godly Play program is available here.

 Sunday 11:00 AM -12:00 PM